safeamiiir/my-second-brain/content/Software Engineering/Algorithm/ZTM Notes.md

 	1. Pre process time: O(lg(n)): To sort them
 	2. Time: O(n): We just show them in order
 	3. Memory: O(n): We need to store them sorted in an object.
-Example 2: .length on a string
+Example 2: `.length` on a string
 - C++
 	- Needs to be calculated and it's an O(n), but doesn't take any extra space
 - Javascript?
 	- Is implemented as a simple look up: O(1) but it takes more space as this needs to be implemented

 -----
+# Section 5 – Data structures: Introduction

+Data structure + Algorithms = Programs

+Questions to be answered:
+1. How to build a DataStructure?
+2. How to use a DataStructure?